 If during the test, we find this to be the case we will record images at smaller images to demonstrate that sharper images can be obtained by taking comparison shots before and after calibration.

-We also offer a lens optimum test in which we can identify the best aperture in which to shoot at (often referred as the lens sweet spot) and the point at which diffraction occurs.
+We also offer a lens optimisation test in which we can identify the best aperture in which to shoot at (often referred as the lens sweet spot) and the point at which diffraction occurs.

 As well as the Sigma Calibration service for an additional £10 we offer the same calibration and include a firmware update and user configuration.
 We will configure User 1 & User 2 settings (as in AF functionality and Optical Stabilizer settings) according to the user preferences be it Wildlife, Sport.
 Aviation etc.